Tuesday, 15 June 2010

 Noticing some old photographs of the hotel on the wall, I asked him how old it was.
 He replied “Seng’ veng’ ong”, the heavy southern accent translated into standard French as “cent-vingt ans” (120 years).

 Little of the hotel seems to have changed in that time – perhaps the plumbing.

 After half an hour the road did an odd little shuffle and proceeded under an arch that we recognised immediately as a railway overbridge.
-We had walked on several other disused railway lines in France and this was another one, with all the embankments, cuttings and bridges intact.
+We had walked on several disused railway lines in France and we realised that this road was another one, with all the embankments, cuttings and bridges intact.